-Genetics Otago is the largest centre for advanced genetics research in Australasia.
-We focus on 7 main themes, which cover the full spectrum of genetics research.
+Genetics Otago is the largest centre for advanced genetics research in Australasia, with researchers and facilities covering the full spectrum of genetics research.
 View a full list of the University of Otago's centres, groups and labs researching genetics and their lead researchers.

 Our researchers are at the forefront of selecting and producing new traits for biologically-based industries.
 These industries are the backbone of the New Zealand economy.